demizer/doc-templates/hack.rst

 1. Only official project members can interact with the official master branch.
    Official project members are decided by the project maintainer.
-For contributing features or changes as a contributing member, see `Develop Branch`_ section.
+For contributing features or changes as a contributing member, see `2.2.2 Develop branch`_ section.

 2. The master branch is solely for tested and "stable" code.
 All new features to be merged into master must be tested and proved in the develop branch.